71104/oogl.js/README.md

 A thin object-oriented layer above WebGL.

-OOGL provides an augmented GL context that adds object-oriented features that allow you to make GL calls more easily while keeping maximum possible performance.
+OOGL provides an extended GL context that adds object-oriented features allowing you to make GL calls more easily while keeping maximum possible performance.

-OOGL is not another scene graph library: OOGL strongly focuses on performance and thus lets you do exactly what you would do in plain WebGL, just easier.
+OOGL is not another scene graph library: OOGL strongly focuses on performance and lets you do exactly what you would do in plain WebGL, just easier.

 Getting started
 ===============